 Ingredients

-- 1 cup (230g) warm water
+- 1 cup warm water, tepid, not hot

-- ½ cup (115g) milk, warmed
+- ½ cup warm milk, lukewarm, not hot

 - 1 ½ teaspoons salt

-- ½ cup (115g) unsalted butter, melted and warm
+- ½ cup unsalted butter, melted and warm

 Instructions

-- In a bowl put ⅔ of the total amount of flour, make a hole in the middle and add the yeast, sugar, and half of the water.
+- In a bowl, put 3 ½ cups of the total amount of flour.
+Make a hole in the middle and add 2 ¼ teaspoons dry yeast, ¼ cup sugar, and half of the water, ½ cup.
+With a spoon or spatula, mix until everything is moistened.

-- Add the salt, melted butter, and the eggs.
+- Add 1 ½ teaspoons salt, ½ cup unsalted butter, melted, and 2 eggs.
 Mix well.

-- Leave the dough in the bowl and brush with top with melted butter, covering the entire surface.
+- Leave the dough in the bowl and brush with top with extra melted butter, covering the entire surface.

 - Cover with a clean kitchen towel or plastic wrap and leave to rise in a warm place until doubled in volume, 1 hour to 1 ½ hours.